Definition

 European Commission Outlines “Simpler and Faster Europe” Simplification Agenda to EP Legal Affairs Committee

-The European Commission has launched its "Simpler and Faster Europe" agenda, targeting a 25% reduction in administrative costs with specific simplification packages for sustainability reporting and due diligence planned for 2025.
-This signals a shift toward streamlining CSRD and CSDDD compliance burdens while simultaneously intensifying the enforcement of existing EU regulatory frameworks.
+The European Commission has launched its Simpler and Faster Europe agenda targeting a 25 percent reduction in administrative costs with specific simplification packages for sustainability reporting and due diligence planned for 2025.
+This signals a strategic shift toward streamlining CSRD and CSDDD compliance burdens while simultaneously intensifying the enforcement of existing EU regulatory frameworks.

 European Commission Speech Sets Out EU Regulatory Simplification Agenda

-EU leaders and the Commission are accelerating a regulatory simplification agenda, aiming to finalize all pending "omnibus" burden-reduction packages by the end of 2026.
-This shift signals a move toward streamlining corporate sustainability and due diligence reporting to reduce administrative costs and improve industrial competitiveness.
+The European Commission is accelerating a regulatory simplification agenda with a target to finalize all pending omnibus burden-reduction packages by the end of 2026.
+This shift signals a transition toward streamlined corporate sustainability and due diligence reporting intended to lower administrative costs and bolster industrial competitiveness.

 EU / EFRAG Calls For Expressions Of Interest On Voluntary Sustainability Reporting By Non-SME Companies Outside CSRD Scope